RodPaDev/linkedin-learning/README.md

 ## ABOUT

-** Forked from [plotti's]("https://github.com/plotti/linkedin-learning) work, no longer worked or some edgecases were not being considered.
+**Forked from [plotti's](https://github.com/plotti/linkedin-learning) work, no longer worked or some edgecases were not being considered or didn't exist at that time.**

 This allows any user with a linkedin premium account to download all videos partaining to one or several courses.